 The Board employs an Executive Director to administer, manage, and direct the offices and business of Resource Recovery subject to the policies, control, and direction of the Commissioners.
 The Executive Director reports to and is accountable directly to the Board, pursuant to Resource Recovery's by-laws.
-Our leadership is listed below.

-We have 110 FT employees and 7 PT-about 2/3 work out in the field, and the other 1/3 in administration, including our Executive Director and all of our administrative, financial, information technology, security, human resources, engineering, operations, policy, and programs staff.
+We have 138 full-time and 5 part-time employees.
+About 80% work out in the field, and the other 20% in administration, including our Executive Director and all of our administrative, financial, information technology, human resources, engineering, safety, and policy and programs staff.
 We take pride in our professional organization.